Matt-Gary/Real_estate_app_flutter/README.md

 ## 📸 Dashboard Preview

 ![Dashboard Preview](./dashboard-preview.png)
-*(Note: Please ensure the `dashboard-preview.png` file is placed in the project root to display above)*

 As seen in the dashboard, the system monitors real-time statistics of client interactions, including active clients, responded messages, pending follow-ups, and failed message attempts.
 It also indicates the live connection status of the WhatsApp integration and the automated scheduler.